 It’s 10 times less expensive to experiment and learn from users in the design phase than in the build phase.
 Buley, Leah.
 The User Experience Team of One: A Research and Design Survival Guide.
 Rosenfeld Media, 2013.

-Why anyone would ever run 10x more expensive experiments by jumping hastily into a build phase is beyond my comprehension, but it happens all the time.
+Why anyone would ever run 10x more expensive experiments by jumping hastily into a build phase is beyond my comprehension, but it happens all the time, usually because of a huge lack of customer obsession.

 Recently, Accenture and Hertz have been in the news due to an expensive, and frustrating project to rebuild the Hertz web platform and mobile app.
 They paid Accenture over $30M and were so disillusioned with the result that they are suing Accenture for delivering a product that doesn’t work.
 Nicastro, Dom.
 “10 Lessons from Hertz's $32m Web Design Lawsuit against Accenture.”
 CMSWire.com, CMSWire.com, 3 May 2019, https://www.cmswire.com/information-management/10-lessons-from-hertzs-32m-web-design-lawsuit-against-accenture/.